roman-aguilera/RTOS4ROBOTS/README.md

 `Type`: The possible values the configuration option can take can take.
 Boolean can either be [=y] or [=n].
 Tristate can be [=y], [=n], or [=m]

-`Prompt`: gives information about the configuration option
+`Prompt`: gives information about the configuration option.
+This is also the "menu name" of the configuration option (how the option is displayed in the navigation menu)

 `Location`: tells you where in the configuration menu you can go to in order to enable or disable the feature